mathminx/Logo-Generator/README.md

 # SVG Logo Maker

-This is a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
-The application prompts the user to provide text (maximum 3 characters), select a shape (circle, square, or triangle) and specify two colours - one for the shape and one for the text.
-Based on the user input, the application generates a string that defines the logo and saves it to a 'logo.svg' file.
+This is a Node.js command-line application that prompts the user to input text and select the shape and colours, then generates a logo based on the user input and saves it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

 ![image](https://user-images.githubusercontent.com/122234007/228095030-553a004d-f273-416e-903d-ad5871a0d8c3.png)  ![image](https://user-images.githubusercontent.com/122234007/228095164-4aab6493-5a53-4cfe-9bf6-58c671b9f80c.png)  ![image](https://user-images.githubusercontent.com/122234007/228095279-ebe46aef-2dca-4f83-9072-2e302584b6d5.png)

-*** insert video link here ***

-- command-line application that prompts user for input
-- up to three characters, text color (colour keyword OR a hexadecimal number), list of shapes to choose from: circle, triangle, and square
-- input for all the prompts --> an SVG file is created named `logo.svg` AND output text "Generated logo.svg" is printed in the command line
-- open the `logo.svg` file in a browser --> a 300x200 pixel image matching the criteria entered is displayed

 ## Table of Contents